-- augering
+augering

-- hand-excavated test pits

-- hand-excavated trenches

-- machine-stripped and manually excavated test pits - machine-stripped and manually excavated trenches - probing (frequently used underwater) - surface artefact collection: fieldwalking for collection as opposed to scanning
+- hand-excavated test pits - hand-excavated trenches - machine-stripped and manually excavated test pits - machine-stripped and manually excavated trenches - probing (frequently used underwater) - surface artefact collection: fieldwalking for collection as opposed to scanning

 Magnetometer survey is a non-invasive form of geophysical survey which is capable of surveying large areas of land relatively quickly and identifying the presence of buried features.
 It does not work in all areas, and is less suitable where rock is close to the surface.
 Nonetheless, magnetometer survey should be considered as one of the principal techniques to be used within the evaluation process at Wylfa.
 Other forms of geophysical survey which might be relevant include resistivity survey and radar.
 There are no suitable sites for earthwork surveys, nor is field scanning an option at present, as no fields are currently under cultivation.
+Geophysical surveys are also applicable to marine archaeological assessments, and the results of an evaluation survey of the near shore around Wylfa head is forthcoming.